-Fifty-four hours of laboratory per one unit in the painting studio.
-The lab course provides the opportunity for the painting student to work on new or on-going projects; to learn to operate studio equipment; to have available the supervision of a painting instructor for advice and guidance; to work with a peer group; and to expand and complete work for a portfolio.
-May be taken for credit up to a maximum of four units.
+Fifty-four hours of lab in the painting studio.
+The lab course provides the opportunity for the painting student to work on new or ongoing projects; to learn to operate studio equipment; to have available the supervision of a painting instructor for advice and guidance; to work with a peer group; and to expand and complete work for a portfolio.
+May be taken four times for credit.
+(CSU) (Degree Credit)